bergjoel93/odin-landing-page/README.md

 # odin-landing-page
-Project 2 from the Odin Project
+Project 2 from the Odin Project.